abdullah-tsx/stacked-react-providers/README.md

-# combine-providers
+# stacked-react-providers

-`combine-providers` is a utility that allows you to combine multiple React providers in a clean and efficient way, with support for rendering child components with specific props.
+`stacked-react-providers` is a utility that allows you to combine multiple React providers in a clean and efficient way, with support for rendering child components with specific props.

 ## Features